madezmedia/fiverr-gig-optimizer/DEPLOYMENT.md

    - Build Command: `docker build -t fiverr-gig-optimizer .`
    - Start Command: `docker run -p 3001:8080 fiverr-gig-optimizer`

+   Note: Ensure the build command completes successfully before running the start command.
+The image must be built locally before it can be run.

 ### 4. Configure Environment Variables

 Add the following environment variables in the Elest.io dashboard: